amirr0r/notes/questions.md

 Linux containers are technologies that allow you to **package** and **isolate applications** with their entire **runtime environment**—all of the files necessary to run.
 This makes it **easy to move** the contained application between environments (*dev, test, production, etc.*) while retaining full functionality.

 ### Difference with virtualization ?
-- [Virtualization](https://www.redhat.com/en/topics/virtualization) lets your operating systems (Windows or Linux) run simultaneously on a single hardware system.
+- [Virtualization](https://www.redhat.com/en/topics/virtualization) allows many operating systems to run simultaneously on a single system.
 - Containers share the same operating system kernel and isolate the application processes from the rest of the system.

 ![virtualization-vs-containers](https://www.redhat.com/cms/managed-files/virtualization-vs-containers.png)